Mitsui O.S.K. Lines: Cars

 MOL built Oppama Maru, the first Car Carrier ship in Japan in 1965, under cargo guarantee from Nissan Motor Company.
 MOL could not carry cars at a low freight rate because it had to stick to the conference rate.
 Nissan therefore established the Nissan Motor Car Carrier Co. in 1970 to operate Oppama Maru and transport its cars.
-Based on this model, MOL and Honda Motor Co. established the Act Maritime Co. in 1973 to carry Honda cars to the United States.
+Based on this model, MOL and Honda established the Act Maritime Co. in 1973 to carry Honda cars to the United States.

 MOL Ro-Ro Car Carrier division is named ACE (Auto Car Carrier Express), and majority of the Roll-on/roll-off vessels in the company fleet have the suffix "Ace" in their names.

 The division specializes in maritime transport and distribution of brand new and used automobiles, trucks, trailers, Mafi roll trailers, heavy construction machineries and further types of rolling freight.

 Since 1990, MOL has invested in the regional feeder line Euro Marine Logistics.

-In July 2006, MOL-operated suffered one of the worst stability accident in the industry.
+In July 2006, MOL-operated Cougar Ace suffered one of the worst stability accident in the industry.
 In that occasion, despite all her cargo was a total loss, the ship was salvaged and still sails.

 On 1 January 2019, MV Sincerity Ace caught fire when sailing northwest of Oahu, en route from Japan to Honolulu port.

 Several vessels sailing close by were diverted by the US Coast Guard to rescue her crew, however 4 fatalities and 1 missing person were reported.

 On 17 February 2022, Felicity Ace caught fire close to Azores islands, en route from Emden to Davisville in US.
 The ship was fully loaded with Porsche and Volkswagen cars.
 After sending a distress signal, the 22 crew members were airlifted, while a Portuguese navy ship and four cargo vessels went to rescue, waiting for salvage tugs to arrive.
 The ship sank on 2 March while under tow.